praju-the-programmer2028/chaotic-reset/README.md

 # chaotic-reset
 I designed this game to mimic chaos of dystopian novels even in normal settings!
 Keep clicking to unravel the dark reality.
 To explore other options, you have to reset the entire game (to get out of that reality and jump to another setting).
 Here is the video for instructions: https://youtu.be/ud50Yu5CiWY

+Here is where you can try the game: https://editor.p5js.org/prajanya_js_designs/sketches/zLU87jLo0 (click the play button)

 <img width="458" height="394" alt="Screenshot 2026-02-03 at 12 24 54 PM" src="https://github.com/user-attachments/assets/3916943a-7b63-405f-bd69-a836ddccbf79" />
 <img width="952" height="429" alt="Screenshot 2026-02-03 at 12 24 49 PM" src="https://github.com/user-attachments/assets/b5aef4f8-3977-43cb-ae62-cf253b32daab" />